Portlaoise GAA: Clerical influence

 Early Portlaoise GAA history is dominated by two clerics.
-Local curate, Fr J. J. Kearney, was an inspirational figure in the early decades of the 20th century.
-He popularised hurling and football amongst the town youth and acquired a field for the club as early as 1907.
-Fr Kearney went on to become a legendary county chairman and seeing the countys greater needs for a sports field, he oversaw the purchase of those same grounds by the county in 1919.
-This field, later named O'Moore Park, was developed into a major provincial stadium in the decades that followed.
-On the playing fields Fr Kearney too left his mark because he was the chief organisation figure behind the county's historic and only All-Ireland senior hurling success in 1915.
+In the early decades of the 20th century, the local curate, Fr J. J. Kearney popularised hurling and football amongst the town's youth.

-Then in the 1920s came along fine young hurler by the name of Matt Walsh who helped the club win its first senior hurling title in 1928.
-He became Fr Matt Walsh and retained a great love for the games and the club and county even though he spent most of his life on the mission fields of Nigeria.
-On a trip home in 1960 he trained the senior hurling team that was pipped by a point by Borris-in-Ossory in the county final.
-Fr Matt remained as President of the club and an inspiration for players and officials alike until his death in the 1990s.
+Fr Kearney went on to become county chairman and oversaw the purchase of a ground for the county in 1919.
+This field, later named O'Moore Park, was developed into a provincial stadium in the decades that followed.
+On the playing fields, Fr Kearney was behind the county's only All-Ireland senior hurling success in 1915.

-The role of the Christian Brothers in the promotion of Gaelic Games in the town too has to be acknowledged.
-The names of Bro.
-Ennis, Bro.
-O'Mahoney, Bro.
-Nolan, Bro.
-Somers, and Bro.
-Beausang are among the names fondly remembered in the club for their enormous contribution to the success of the club.
+In the 1920s, a young hurler called Matt Walsh helped the club win its first senior hurling title in 1928.
+He became Fr Matt Walsh and retained remained involved with the sport even though he spent most of his life on religious missions in Nigeria.
+On a trip home in 1960, he trained the senior hurling team that was pipped by a point by Borris-in-Ossory in the county final.
+Fr Walsh remained as president of the club until his death in the 1990s.

-Early Success
+Several members of the Congregation of Christian Brothers were also involved in the promotion of Gaelic Games in the town.

 First Leinster title

-On 13 October 1889, Maryborough had the distinction of winning the Leinster semi-final and final on the same day.
-This happened in Inchicore when the Laois representatives defeated Bray Emmetts and then accounted for Louth champions, Newtown Blues in the final.
+On 13 October 1889, Maryborough won the Leinster semi-final and final on the same day.
+This happened in Inchicore when the Laois representatives defeated Bray Emmets GAA and then accounted for Louth champions, Newtown Blues in the final.